-CGI must comply with industry practices and applicable laws when collecting, maintaining, processing or disclosing personal data of clients, member-partners and third parties.
-Therefore, any such activities related to personal data must be performed by CGI and its member-partners in accordance with CGI's Data Privacy Policy, processes and standards.
+CGI must comply with industry practices and applicable laws when collecting, maintaining, processing or disclosing personal data of clients, members and third parties.
+Therefore, any such activities related to personal data must be performed by CGI and its members in accordance with CGI's Data Privacy Policy, processes and standards.